-Use only registered taxis and limousines, preferably those arranged through your hotel.
+Where possible, use official taxis or reputable ride-sharing companies that can be booked by phone, app or at major hotels or inside airports.
+Don't share taxis with strangers.
 Be alert to possible scams and safety risks.
 Riding in tuk tuks (motorised three-wheel vehicles) or on motorcycle 'taxis' poses additional safety and security risks.

 - Make sure you agree on both the fare and route before engaging an unmetered taxi, a tuk tuk or a motorcycle taxi.